 More about the research panel and signing up

-Online Community Champions
+Online Community volunteering

-As an online community champion volunteer, you will help welcome forum members and provide support.
+As an online community volunteer, you will help welcome forum members and provide support.
 Using your own lived experience of disability, you will help disabled people and their families to get the support and information they need.

 Our online disability forum is a vibrant and supportive space for disabled people, parents and carers.
 Enabling them to talk to people with similar experiences and get disability advice.